AFU: Actor-Free critic Updates in off-policy RL for continuous control: Learning curves

 We presented AFU, an off-policy RL algorithm with critic updates independent from the actor.
-At its core is a novel way to solve the continuous action Q-function maximization (max-Q) problem using regression and conditional gradient scaling, which we believe could have applications outside the RL field.
-We plan to work on a mathematical proof of the convergence of this new method and analyze whether connections with it can be established in the vast landscape of convex and non-convex optimization, for instance with penalty and multiplier methods \citep{bertsekas1976multiplier} or Thikonov regularization \citep{tikhonov1963solution}.
+At its core is a novel way to solve the continuous action Q-function maximization (max-Q) problem using regression and conditional gradient scaling, which we believe could have applications outside the field of reinforcement learning.

 The first version of AFU (AFU-alpha) has a stochastic actor trained as in SAC \citep{haarnoja2018soft}.
 We provide a simple example of failure mode for SAC, and show how the value function trained in AFU can help improve the actor loss and make it less prone to local optima, resulting in a second version of AFU (AFU-beta) which does not exhibit the same failure mode as SAC.